anoma/nspec/docs/arch/node/engines/shard_behaviour.juvix.md

 : Update DAG with new read/write accesses.

 Messages to be sent
-: KVSLockAcquired message to curator.
+: KVSLockAcquired message to worker.

 <!-- --8<-- [start:acquireLockAction] -->
 ```juvix